Serrapeptase supplement side effects, benefits, research studies, dosage and use as proteolytic enzyme Information

 understood.
 Discuss with your doctor

-regarding its use before self-medicating.
+regarding the use of serrapeptase before self-medicating.

-Conditions where it has been studied
+Conditions where serrapeptase has been studied

 Chronic airway lung disease